How to Fly a Kite

 Some General Comments

-Plus there are some links in here to other pages which expand on related topics.
+There are some links in here to other pages that expand on related topics.
 If the weather's bad outside, why not settle in and read here for a while.
 At least it's all about kites and flying them!

 Here's a note about flying shop-bought kites: